 Fridays 5:30 – 6:30 pm HST

-We will focus on the basic skills, which include but are not limited to: learning how to handle aerial apparatus, body alignment, safe entry and dismount, basic climbs and foot locks, and inversions.
+We will focus on the basic skills, which include but are not limited to: learning how to handle aerial apparatus, body alignment, safe entry and dismount, basic climbs, wraps, foot locks, and inversions.
 With practice, your entire body, not just upper body and core, will develop strength, flexibility, alignment and stamina.

 Kindly let your instructor know of any injuries.
 Contra-indications for aerial classes: glaucoma, heart-conditions, fused spine, pregnancy/postpartum without doctor clearance.